saramirthis/CC_seg_clas/README.md

 ## Instructions to use this repository:

 Please, pay attention to these instructions and follow carefully.
+Before proceed, you must guarantee that your system is as similar as possible to the environment, used libraries and dependencies described before.

 1. Move to your directory: cd <your_dir>
 2. Clone the repository: git clone https://github.com/wilomaku/CC_seg_clas.git